-- In order to receive no-fault benefits, you will need to file an application with your insurance company within 30 days of your accident.
+- To receive no-fault benefits, you will need to apply with your insurance company within 30 days of your accident.
 We will ensure that your no-fault application is filed correctly so that you aren’t denied coverage for medical treatment and lost wages.

 - Be prepared for the insurance carrier required to provide “no-fault” benefits to be adversarial and make obtaining medical treatment and lost wages difficult.
 We will be there to help hold the “no-fault” insurance carrier accountable in compensating you for your medical bills and reimbursing you for your lost wages as provided under the law.

-- Even if the other vehicle fled the scene of the accident, you can still recover for your injuries from your insurance company.
-If the other driver is uninsured or underinsured, you may have an additional claim against your own insurance company to the extent that your damages are greater than the insurance coverage available from the driver causing your injury if you have uninsured or underinsured vehicle coverage.
+- Even if the other vehicle fled the scene of the accident, you could still recover for your injuries from your insurance company.
+Suppose the other driver is uninsured or underinsured.
+In that case, you may have an additional claim against your own insurance company to the extent that your damages are more significant than the insurance coverage available from the driver causing your injury if you have uninsured or underinsured vehicle coverage.

-- If you are unable to work due to injuries sustained in the accident, you should also file a claim for short-term disability benefits with your employer’s insurance company if such coverage is provided.
+- Suppose you are unable to work due to injuries sustained in the accident.
+In that case, you should also file a claim for short-term disability benefits with your employer’s insurance company if such coverage is provided.

-- Remember that the at-fault driver’s insurance company does not care about doing what is fair; they will only seek to save money using whatever techniques they can, even if that means treating you unfairly.
+- Remember that the at-fault driver’s insurance company does not care about doing what is fair; they will only seek to save money using whatever techniques they can, even if that means mistreating you.
 Their lawyers will fight hard to deny their client’s liability and attempt to minimize the severity of your injuries and trauma.
-In order to minimize claims for pain and suffering, they may even try to claim that the damages were not due to the accident, but rather due to a pre-existing condition.
+To reduce claims for pain and suffering, they may even try to claim that the damages were not due to the accident but rather due to a pre-existing condition.

 Contact The Law Office of Carl Maltese

 Our team of attorneys offers potential clients a free, no-obligation consultation so that we can learn about your case and advise you on your legal options for seeking recovery against those who may be responsible.
-In our office, cases involving motor vehicle accidents are handled on a contingency fee basis, which means that you will not owe us any fees for our time and representation unless we achieve a settlement or a verdict at trial on your behalf.
-If there is no recovery, you will not owe a fee.
+At our office, cases involving motor vehicle accidents are handled on a contingency fee basis, which means that you will not owe us any fees for our time and representation unless we achieve a settlement or a verdict at trial on your behalf.